About the Internal Medicine Residency Program - FAQs

 Do you conform to all the RRC regulations regarding admissions, duty hours and working environment?
 Do you have all the curricular elements required by the RRC?

-By being fully accredited, we abide by all RRC regulations for curricular content and duty hours, including the new rules that went into effect in July 2011.
-We enforce a strict 5 admission cap for first year residents, have a night and day float system, ensure adequate sleep and rest while on call, among many others.
-We have implemented an extensive night team and cross coverage system to ensure that all residents work less than 80 hours/week on average over the month, have 4 full days off each month, and have 8-10 hours off between duty shifts.
+By being fully accredited, we abide by all RRC regulations for curricular content and duty hour.
+We enforce a strict 5 admission cap for first year residents, have a night and day float system, ensure adequate sleep and rest while on call with our Fatigue Management Policy.
+We have an extensive night team and cross coverage system to ensure that all residents work less than 80 hours/week on average over the month, have 4 full days off each month, and have 8-10 hours off between duty shifts.

 Our written curriculum is competency-based, comprehensive and encompasses all elements required by the RRC.
-We implemented the ABIM Milestones as the foundation of our evaluation process in July 2013.
-This allows our residents to track their skills as they progress through their training.
-In addition, we have added several curricular items targeted at areas that we feel are important, such as an extensive simulation program, international electives, palliative medicine, evidence based medicine and research design and methodology.
+We implemented the ABIM Milestones as the foundation of our evaluation process in July 2013 so residents can track their success in the program.
+We have added several curricular items targeted at areas that we feel are important, such as simulations, hospital medicine, international electives and palliative medicine.

 What physical changes have you made?

-We have a brand new Resident Lounge where residents can relax, work on the computer or watch our wide screen TV.
+We have a Resident Lounge where residents can relax, work on the computer or watch our wide screen TV.
 The Department has renovated the call rooms, making the facilities attractive, quiet and safe, and have attractive space for our daily conferences.
-In addition to our Departmental changes, there have been absolutely spectacular physical changes at UMMC, including the Weinberg Building with our 29-bed MICU.
+In addition, the Weinberg Building houses our 29-bed MICU.
 The outpatient center of the Greenebaum Cancer Center provides state-of-the-art NCI comprehensive cancer care for ambulatory patients.
-An Intermediate Care Unit (IMC) opened in 2009 and is non-teaching service staffed by hospitalists.
-A new critical care tower that is part of Shock Trauma opened in 2013.
+An 18-bed Intermediate Care Unit (IMC) opened in 2009 and is non-teaching service staffed by hospitalists.

 What library facilities are available to the residents?